MSA2502/ros2_dev/README.md

 docker run -it --name containerName imageName
    ```

-4) at this you can run the following command in the terminal you are currently in:
+4)at this you can run the following command in the terminal you are currently in:
  ```sh
 ros2 run py_pubsub talker
    ```

 5)you should see the publisher running at this point in the terminal

-6) open up a new terminal to set up the subscriber
+6)open up a new terminal to set up the subscriber

-7) once you are in the new terminal, run the following commands:
+7)once you are in the new terminal, run the following commands:

  ```sh
 docker exec -it containerName /bin/bash -c "source /opt/ros/humble/setup.bash && source /ros2_ws/install/setup.bash && ros2 run py_pubsub listener"